 But this is changeable!
 Most people increase their perception of the scientific consensus when told that 97% of climate scientists have concluded that human-caused global warming is happening.
-It is good that exposure to consensus can influence peoples' beliefs so strongly, since, according to a YPCCC 2020 study, only 58% of the American public understands that climate change is real and human-caused, as indicated in the figure below.
+According to a YPCCC 2020 study, 58% of the American public understands that most climate scientists think global warming is happening.
+If we are able to increase the percentage of the American public that understands this consensus, we will likely see an increase in the percentage of the American public that believes that human-caused global warming is happening."